 We can see that here with John Lavorato – he’s in the center of the network topologically, but lacks Tana Jones’ volume of connections to high powered nodes:

-Designed for ranking webpages, PageRank uses links between pages as a measure of importance.
-Each webpage is treated as a node in a network, and is assigned a score based upon its number of in-coming links (its ‘indegree’).
+PageRank’s main difference from EigenCentrality is that it accounts for link direction.
+Each node in a network is assigned a score based on its number of incoming links (its ‘indegree’).
 These links are also weighted depending on the relative score of its originating node.

-The result is that nodes with many in-coming links are influential, and nodes to which they are connected share some of that influence.
+The result is that nodes with many incoming links are influential, and nodes to which they are connected share some of that influence.

 Like EigenCentrality, PageRank can help uncover influential or important nodes whose reach extends beyond just their direct connections.
 It’s especially useful in scenarios where link direction is important:

 Understanding network dynamics and influence can be a game of trial and error.
 Different measures are better suited to certain scenarios or datasets.